engineyard/ey-docs/pages/ssl-certificates.md

 In order to go to your vendor and get a Single Domain certificate or a Wildcard certificate, you'll need both a key and a signing request.

-We'll give you both commands below in order to create both a key file and a request file.

-### Generate your private key
+### Generate your private key file

-<html><span style="color:red;">Certificates on Engine Yard Cloud cannot have a passphrase.
-So we'll generate it without one.</span></html>
+**Certificates on Engine Yard Cloud cannot have a passphrase.
+So we'll generate it without one.**

 Run this command to generate a key file with no passphrase.